 This program is open to everyone interested in improving communities through arts and culture and may be taken for professional development or graduate credit.
 This mostly online program is designed to be convenient and accessible to learners around the United States and internationally.

-The opening residency August 21 – 23 at NHIA’s Manchester Campus serves as both a solid introduction to creative placemaking and preparation for the rest of the program.
+The opening residency at the Institute's Manchester Campus serves as both a solid introduction to creative placemaking and preparation for the rest of the program.
 You will learn about field of creative placemaking by exploring it in practice in Manchester, practicing skills for analyzing communities, and getting insights from leading practitioners, while building collaborative leadership skills.
-The closing residency is an opportunity for students to present their capstone projects to other creative placemakers, and get advice from the Certificate Program Director on steps to getting their recommendations implemented.

 Deep Learning Courses

-Students will take 6 online Deep Learning Courses from September – May.
+Students will take six online Deep Learning Courses.
 Through readings, thoughtful discussions, and occasional assignments curated by an accomplished faculty, you will gain a deep understanding of key issues in creative placemaking and become prepared to address the challenges face the field of creative placemaking.
-Key topics covered include: community development, local economic development, critical analysis, site planning, destination marketing and development.

 The Certificate in Creative Placemaking faculty are accomplished practitioners in the field.